conradakunga/Blog/_posts/2021-09-28-30-days-of-net-6-day-12-collection-count-performance-improvement.md

 Again, **all** were slower.

 # Thoughts
-If indeed in release candidate 2 (or the final release) the performance is consistent, this would be a good addition to the developer toolbelt to cheaply discover the size of a collection.
+This is be a good addition to the developer toolbelt to allow checking if the determination of the size of a collection will be a cheap operation.
+If it is - the count will be returned.

+If it isn't, the developer can decide what to do; including getting the count anyway the hard way.

 The code for the tests is in my [Github](https://github.com/conradakunga/BlogCode/tree/master/2021-09-28%20-%2030%20Days%20Of%20.NET%206%20-%20Day%2012%20-%20Collection%20Count%20Performance%20Improvements).
 I encourage you to run them for yourself and comment your results.